 Besides providing customer support, chatbots can be used to recommend products, offer discounts, and make reservations, among many other tasks.
 In order to do that, most chatbots follow a simple ‘if/then’ logic (they are programmed to identify intents and associate them with a certain action), or provide a selection of options to choose from.

 Automatic summarization consists of reducing a text and creating a concise new version that contains its most relevant information.
 It can be particularly useful to summarize large pieces of unstructured data, such as academic papers.

 The possibility of translating text and speech to different languages has always been one of the main interests in the NLP field.
-From the first attempts to translate text from Russian to English in the 1950s to the state-of-the-art neural systems, machine translation (MT) has seen significant improvements but still presents challenges.
+From the first attempts to translate text from Russian to English in the 1950s to state-of-the-art deep learning neural systems, machine translation (MT) has seen significant improvements but still presents challenges.

 Another interesting development in machine translation has to do with customizable machine translation systems, which are adapted to a specific domain and trained to understand the terminology associated with a particular field, such as medicine, law, and finance.
 Lingua Custodia, for example, is a machine translation tool dedicated to translating technical financial documents.

 Finally, one of the latest innovations in MT is adaptative machine translation, which consists of systems that can learn from corrections in real-time.